utkarshcmu/grafana.org/content/blog/2017-11-10-grafana-and-microsoft-azure.md

 This data source is the result of collaboration between Microsoft and our own Daniel Lee.
 It’s a preview version, so it’s at the beginning of what will hopefully be a fruitful journey, and we’d love your feedback to help shape future development.
 This plugin can be installed into your self-hosted Grafana or GrafanaCloud.
 Visit the [plugin page](https://grafana.com/plugins/grafana-azure-monitor-datasource?utm_source=blog&utm_campaign=azure_article) for installation instruction.
 If you'd like to dig in a bit more and learn how to setup a Grafana dashboard with Azure Monitor and Application Insights metrics, [check out the documentation](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-send-to-grafana).

 At Grafana Labs, we're dead serious about bringing together ALL your time series data, wherever it lives.
-We're now at 43 [data sources](https://grafana.com/plugins?type=datasource) and counting.
+We're now at 43 [data sources](https://grafana.com/plugins?type=datasource) and counting, and this new Azure plugin

 Ending sentence here about how awesome and completing Azure is going to be...